UltraMessaging/smx_perf/README.md

 ### Interruptions

-There are many sources of interruptions on a CPU core running a typical OS (Linux or Windows).
+There are many sources of execution interruptions on a CPU core running a typical OS (Linux or Windows).
 Some of them are actual hardware interrupts, like page faults, disk controllers, NICs, and timers.
-Others are soft, like virtual memory maintenance (e.g. page faults), scheduler-related operations, and potentially even system or user processes "stealing" time from the main application.
+Others are soft, like virtual memory maintenance, scheduler-related operations, and potentially even system or user processes "stealing" time from the main application.
-It is possible to reduce or eliminate many of these sources of interrupt by modifying the host's configuration, both in its BIOS and the kernel.
+It is possible to eliminate or at least reduce many of these sources of interrupt by modifying the host's configuration, both in its BIOS and the kernel.
 For example, see:
 * https://lwn.net/Articles/549580/
 * https://lwn.net/Articles/659490/